rustygate229/Legend-of-Chips/README.md

   - Q: Quit/Close Program
   - R: Resets Program

-# Current Bugs
+# Known Bugs
 * Link moves faster moving diagonally than moving horizontally or vertically
 * Link cannot attack more than once while holding down a movement key
-* Holding U and Y at the same time cycles through both block and items very quickly
+* Holding U and Y at the same time cycles through both blocks and items very quickly
 * Link's attack animation is cut off prematurely when C is released
 * Cannot cycle items or blocks when Link is moving